In-Home Lifestyle Newborn Photography vs Studio Newborn Sessions | San Jose & Bay Area Guide

 • connection and interaction

-Instead of building a setup, the session uses your home as the background.
+Instead of building a setup, your home becomes the background.

 This means: